Kingscliq/deralinks/README.md

 ## 🎯 Overview

-DeraLinks combines DAG-based distributed ledger technology with real estate investment, providing:
+DeraLinks is focused on enabling asset owners to fractionalize properties and physical assets, and on giving investors simple, secure access to buy and manage fractions of those assets.
+Core capabilities include:

-- **Asset Tokenization**: Convert real estate properties into NFT collections on Hedera (a DAG-based distributed ledger)
+- **Asset Fractionalization**: Enable owners to split an asset into tradable digital fractions (NFT-backed shares) so they can raise capital while retaining governance
-- **Fractional Ownership**: Split properties into multiple NFT tokens for fractional investment
+- **Investor Access & Custody**: Allow individuals to purchase, hold, and manage fractional ownership with verifiable provenance and ownership metadata
-- **Marketplace**: Buy and sell property tokens on a decentralized marketplace
+- **Marketplace**: A peer marketplace to list, discover, and trade fractional shares with clear pricing and settlement
-- **Wallet Integration**: Secure wallet connection via HashConnect (HashPack/Blade wallets)
+- **Wallet Integration**: Secure wallet pairing via HashConnect for custody and transaction signing
-- **IPFS Storage**: Decentralized storage for property images and documents via Pinata
+- **IPFS Storage**: Immutable storage for images, contracts, and provenance metadata via Pinata

 ---